‘General Hospital’ Spoilers: Brad Runs Scared As Julian Gets In Deeper

 It looks like something may happen in a couple of weeks as the truth closes in.
 More General Hospital spoilers tease that Julian will go to great lengths to protect his family.
 It sounds like he is getting almost as desperate as Brad is in trying to keep things quiet.

 Brad has made a mess of things.
-It will be devastating to Willow when she finds out that the child she is vehemently fighting for right now to keep him safe is not her son after all.
+It will be devastating to Willow when she finds out that the child she is vehemently fighting for right now to keep safe is not her son after all.
 Her baby died, but Michael will soon discover that his is still alive.
 It is one big mess that will affect many lives.

-Brad is running scared now that Lucas has put a few pieces to the puzzle of Wiley’s true parentage.
+Brad is running scared now that Lucas has put a few pieces together about Wiley’s true parentage.
 His world is about to come crashing down around him.
 It will be even worse if Shiloh figures out that Wiley is his, or so everyone thinks.

 General Hospital fans have been waiting for a while to see Michael reunited with his son.
-It’s slowly coming together as the best part is yet to come.
+It’s slowly coming together, and the best part is yet to come.